amcharts/export/README.md

-backgroundColor | #FFFFFF | RGB code of the color for the background of the exported image enabled | true | Enables or disables export functionality legend | {} | Places the legend in case it is within an external container menu | [] | A list of menu or submenu items (see the next chapter for details) fabric | {} | Overwrites the default drawing settings (Frabric library) pdfMake | {} | Overwrites the default settings for PDF export (pdfMake library)
+backgroundColor | #FFFFFF | RGB code of the color for the background of the exported image enabled | true | Enables or disables export functionality legend | {} | Places the legend in case it is within an external container libs | | 3rd party required library settings (see the above section) menu | [] | A list of menu or submenu items (see the next chapter for details) fabric | {} | Overwrites the default drawing settings (Frabric library) pdfMake | {} | Overwrites the default settings for PDF export (pdfMake library)